Classic Shell 4.2.5: Get Classic Start Menu, Classic IE and Explorer Toolbar Buttons Back in Windows 7 and Later

-The most annoying problem faced by Windows Vista and Windows 7 users is the removal of classic toolbar buttons e.g. Cut, Copy, Paste, Delete, etc. Windows Vista and Windows 7 Explorer doesn't provide these basic toolbar buttons and users have to use keyboard shortcuts keys or menus to perform these operations.
+The most annoying problem faced by Windows Vista or later OS users is the removal of classic toolbar buttons e.g. Cut, Copy, Paste, Delete, etc. Windows Explorer in new Windows versions doesn't provide these basic toolbar buttons and users have to use keyboard shortcuts keys or menus to perform these operations.

-Another annoying problem in Windows 7 is the removal of Classic Start menu.
-Windows 7 doesn't contain the good old Classic start menu.
-It only provides Windows Vista like new Start menu.
+Another annoying problem is the removal of Classic Start menu.
+New Windows versions don't contain the good old Classic start menu.

-Today we are going to share an awesome free utility which brings back the Classic Start menu in Windows 7, Windows 8 and Windows 8.1.
+Today we are going to share an awesome free utility which brings back the Classic Start menu in Windows Vista and later Windows versions.
 It also adds good old Explorer toolbar buttons in Windows.

 "Classic Shell" is a free small utility which provides:

-- Classic Explorer toolbar buttons (Cut, Copy, Paste, etc) in Windows 7, 8 and 8.1
+- Classic Windows Explorer toolbar buttons (Cut, Copy, Paste, etc)

 - Classic IE (titlebar text, progressbar in statusbar in Internet Explorer)